Protection Planning

 Life Insurance

 Provides a tax-free death benefit to your beneficiaries.
-Includes term life, whole life, and universal life options, each with different cost structures and purposes.
+Includes term, whole life, and universal life options, each with different costs and purposes.

 Critical Illness Insurance

-Pays a lump sum if you are diagnosed with a serious illness such as cancer, heart attack, or stroke.
-Gives you financial flexibility during recovery.
+Pays a lump sum if you are diagnosed with a serious illness such as cancer, heart attack, or stroke — giving you financial flexibility during recovery.

 Disability Insurance

-Replaces a portion of your income if you are unable to work due to illness or injury.
+Replaces a portion of your income if you cannot work due to illness or injury.
 Often called the most overlooked form of personal protection.

 Long-Term Care Insurance

-Covers the cost of ongoing care if you become unable to perform basic daily activities.
-Helps protect retirement assets from being depleted by care costs.
+Covers ongoing care costs if you become unable to perform basic daily activities, helping protect retirement assets from being depleted by care.

 Term vs. Permanent Insurance

-Term insurance provides coverage for a specific period (e.g., 10, 20, or 30 years) and is generally the most affordable way to obtain a large death benefit.
+Term insurance provides coverage for a specific period (for example 10, 20, or 30 years) and is generally the most affordable way to obtain a large death benefit.
 Permanent insurance (whole life or universal life) provides lifelong coverage, builds cash value, and can serve additional estate or tax planning purposes.

 The right choice depends on your age, health, financial goals, budget, and long-term estate planning needs.
-A licensed insurance advisor can help you compare options honestly.
+Our guides on life vs. critical illness insurance and how much life insurance you actually need walk through the trade-offs in plain language.

 Insurance Planning for Business Owners

-Business owners have additional insurance planning needs including key person insurance, corporate-owned life insurance, and buy-sell funding strategies.
+Business owners have additional needs including key person insurance, corporate-owned life insurance, and buy-sell funding strategies.
 These are covered in our Business Planning section.

 Frequently Asked Questions About Insurance Planning